ubirch/ubirch-client-go/README.md

     UBIRCH_ENV=demo
     ```

-### Use a SQL database to store the protocol context
+### Use a postgreSQL database to store the protocol context

-The `DSN` (*Data Source Name*) can be used to connect the client to a SQL database for storing the protocol context
+Instead of a local file, the client can use a postgreSQL database for storing the protocol context
 (i.e. the encrypted keystore and last signatures) persistently.

+In order to connect to the database, the `DSN` (*Data Source Name*) has to be set in the configuration.
+If no DSN is not
-If DSN is not set or empty, the client will create a
-file `keys.json` (and `keys.json.bck`) as well as a subdirectory `/signatures` locally in the working directory.
+set, the client will create a file `keys.json` (and `keys.json.bck`) as well as a subdirectory `/signatures` locally in
+the working directory.

-If you want to use a SQL database instead of a local file, make sure to apply the
+If you want to use a postgreSQL database,
-[database schema](main/schema.sql), as the application will not create it itself on first run, and set the DSN in the
-configuration.

 - add the following key-value pair to your `config.json`:
     ```json
-      "DSN": "<data source name for database>"
+      "postgresDSN": "<data source name for postgres database>"
     ```
 - or set the following environment variable:
     ```shell
-    UBIRCH_DSN=<data source name for database>
+    POSTGRES_DSN=<data source name for postgres database>
     ```

 ### Use a SQLite database to store the protocol context

-The `DSN_Sqlite_File_Path` and the `DSN_Type` have to be set to connect the client to a SQLite database for storing the protocol context
-(i.e. the encrypted keystore and last signatures) persistently.

-Set the DSN in the
-configuration.
+The client also supports context management via SQLite database.
+The DSN in this case is the path to the SQLite db file.

+If you want to use a SQLite database,

 - add the following key-value pair to your `config.json`:
     ```json
-      "DSN_Sqlite_File_Path": "<file path to the .db file>" "DSN_Type": "sqlite3"
+      "sqliteDSN": "<file path to the .db file>"
     ```
 - or set the following environment variable:
     ```shell
-    UBIRCH_DSN_Sqlite_File_Path=<file path to the .db file>
+    UBIRCH_SQLITE_DSN=<file path to the .db file>
-    UBIRCH_DSN_Type=sqlite3
     ```

 If no .db file exists in the path provided a new one will get created.

 ### Customize X.509 Certificate Signing Requests